Resume Buzzwords to Avoid

 Challenge: What problem or situation did you face?
 Action: What specific steps did you take?
 Result: What measurable outcome did you achieve?

-Use CAR: “Inherited underperforming sales team ranking last in region (Challenge).
-Implemented weekly coaching sessions, revised compensation structure, and provided advanced CRM training (Action).
-Team ranked first in region within 9 months and exceeded annual quota by 127% (Result).”
+Instead of writing “Dynamic leader who drove results,” use the CAR method to tell the actual story.
+You inherited an underperforming sales team ranking last in region (Challenge).
+You implemented weekly coaching sessions, revised the compensation structure, and provided advanced CRM training (Action).
+The team ranked first in region within 9 months and exceeded annual quota by 127% (Result).

 The Metrics That Matter